Labor & Delivery Complications

 Common Types of Labor & Delivery Complications

-During the labor process, the mother’s body is under an extreme amount of stress, which is why it is absolutely crucial to monitor her vitals and those of her baby.
 When the pregnant mother is poorly cared for, or if healthcare professionals make any mistakes, the mother and baby could face serious complications.
 In some cases, the doctor may fail to perform a Cesarean section if the baby is in distress or if the mother’s labor is not progressing, which could ultimately deprive the baby of oxygen and cause brain damage.
 These types of errors also put the mother in serious danger and increase her risk of hemorrhage and other life-threatening complications.

 Other common types of labor and delivery complications include: